flutter/packages/packages/interactive_media_ads/CONTRIBUTING.md

 ### Quick Overview

-This plugin uses the native IMA SDKs for Android and iOS.
+This plugin uses the native [IMA SDKs] for Android and iOS.
 The API for the SDK of both platforms are relatively similar, so this plugin attempts to maintain an interface that is similar to the native SDKs.

 The app-facing interface uses delegation to interact with the underlying platform implementations.
 Therefore, the platform interface is similar to the app-facing interface with the differences being explained in the sections below.
-Many classes will contain a `platform` field that is used to call methods on the platform implementation:
+Many app-facing interface classes will contain a `platform` field that is used to forward handling to the platform implementation:

 ```dart
 // App-facing class used by apps